 Child Study Team

 The child study team (sometimes called the student study team or other like terms) is the first place you should go for assistance at your school.
 I didn’t know this when we first started dealing with my son’s School Refusal.
 I just assumed that his guidance counselor was the one to help us.
 In fairness, the guidance counselor often does take on this role of your liaison.
 They do want to help you get your child back to school and they will continue to be involved as you work to solve this problem.
-However, the child study team is the ultimate group of school professionals that can provide your child with an IEP or a 504 plan.
+However, the child study team is the ultimate group of school professionals that can provide your child with an Individualized Education Plan or a 504 plan.